SAP-archive/BUILD/Contributing.md

 Issues can be reported and tracked using the GitHub Issue Tracker for each sub-project.
 To report and issue, you simple open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.

-<b>!!!We do not accept proposals for new features through the Issue Tracker.
-They will be removed.!!!</b>

 For information on proposing new features or enhancments, see <a href="#Propose and Build New Features, Enhancements, and Optimizations">    Propose and Build New Features, Enhancements, and Optimizations</a>.